-In addition to the Dual Degree -3/2 arrangement, we also have a 4/2 program with Penn State University.
+We have a 4/2 program with Penn State University.
 A student studies four years at Millersville and earns a B.S. degree in Physics.
 After transferring to Penn State, the student earns a Masters degree in two years from the Department of Engineering Science and Mechanics.
 In practice, it is possible to complete this program in less than two years.
 Up to six undergraduate credits at the 400-level in physics or mathematics may be transferred as graduate credit toward the Masters degree at Penn State University.
-Summer research programs at Penn State University are also available and can generate graduate credit in this program.
+Summer re-search programs at Penn State University are also available and can generate graduate credit in this program.
 A student can finish the graduate portion of this program in a year and a half.

 In 2014 the Physics Department and the Department of Materials Science and Engineering at the University of Delaware finalized a 3/2 program.
 In this program, the student spends three years at MU and two years at the University of Delaware.
-Upon completion of the requirements, the student is awarded a Bachelor of Arts in Physics from Millersville University and a Master's degree in Material Science and Engineering from the University of Delaware.
+Upon completion of the requirements, the stu-dent is awarded a Bachelor of Arts in Physics from Millersville University and a Master's degree in Material Science and Engineering from the University of Delaware.